Snowflake-Labs/sfquickstarts/site/sfguides/src/build-and-deploy-snowpark-ml-models-using-streamlit-snowflake-notebooks/build-and-deploy-snowpark-ml-models-using-streamlit-snowflake-notebooks.md

 ### Download datasets
 * You can download the required datasets from the [github repository](https://github.com/Snowflake-Labs/sfguide-build-and-deploy-snowpark-ml-models-using-streamlit-snowflake-notebooks/tree/main/data)
 * Alternatively, you can download the datasets from  from UC Irvine Dataset Repository
-  * [Abalobne dataset](https://archive.ics.uci.edu/dataset/1/abalone) - This dataset will be used for the regression model (target - Rings)
+  * [Abalone dataset](https://archive.ics.uci.edu/dataset/1/abalone) - This dataset will be used for the regression model (target - Rings)
 Abalone.data needs to be converted into a csv for it to work
   * [Diabetes dataset](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators) - This dataset will be used for the classification model (target - Diabetes_binary).
   * Please be sure to download the dataset with the name diabetes_binary_5050split_health_indicators_BRFSS2015.csv